rozeraize/Raspbererry-Pi-OS-trixie-on-PC-or-laptop/README.md

 3. Boot into the USB drive and go through the installation proccess to install Debian Trixie onto your computer.
 (It is recommended to not setup a seperate root user or install any desktop environment to have the most Raspberry Pi OS experience)
 # Installing Raspberry Pi OS Trixie repositories.
-1. After booting into Debian Trixie,
+1. After booting into Debian Trixie, navigate to the `/etc/apt/source.list.d/` by typing the following command `cd etc/apt/source.list.d/`.